system76/docs/_articles/install-in-vm.md

 ---
 layout: article
-title: Pop! - Install Pop!_OS in VirtualBox
+title: Install Pop!_OS in VirtualBox
 description: Install Pop!_OS in a virtual machine like VirtualBox
 keywords:
   - VirtualBox